Youtmax654/youtmax654/README.md

 ### Hi there 👋

 🙍 I'm a web developper student
-🌱 I’m currently learning React JS and Tailwind
+🌱 I’m currently learning React.js, Next.js and Tailwind CSS
 🔭 I’m currently working on a website that helps people to stay focus on their work

 <!--